Take a tour of the 2018 Russia World Cup stadiums

 Eleven cities, 12 stadiums

-Set to be constructed in a southeastern region renowned for its aerospace sector, the 44,807-seater Samara Arena is designed to resemble an otherworldly glass dome.
-By night, the whole structure will light up.
+Samara Arena, Samara – Constructed in a southeastern region renowned for its aerospace sector, the 44,807-seater Samara Arena is designed to resemble an otherworldly glass dome.
+By night, the whole structure will light up when completed.

 Eleven cities, 12 stadiums